nponsard/ariel-os/book/src/getting_started.md

     laze build install-toolchain
     ```

+    This invokes rustup to add all easy-to-install targets and components;
+    the ESP toolchain needs additional manual installation steps.

 ## Running the `hello-world` example

 To check that everything is installed correctly, the `hello-word` example can be compiled and run from the `ariel-os` directory.